-This indicates that the assembler has inserted an IT block to permit a number of conditional instructions in T32 code.
+This indicates that the assembler has inserted an IT block to permit various conditional instructions in T32 code.
 For example:

-MOVEQ r0,r1
+MOVEQ r0, r1

 This warning is off by default.
-It can be enabled using --diag\warning A1763.
+It can be enabled using --diag warning A1763.

 A1764W: <name> instructions are deprecated in architecture <arch> and above